Frequently Asked QuestionsFiling U.S. expat tax return

 - If you have visited the United States, then include the exact number of business days you spent there and the exact amount of gross income earned in the U.S.

-Documents about income, including wages, self-employment, pensions, interest income, capital gains (security and real estate sales), real estate rental etc. These are some of the most important documents that you will need for your tax return:
+If you’re looking for information on how to file U. S. taxes from abroad, please know that your documents about income, including wages, self-employment, pensions, interest income, capital gains (security and real estate sales), real estate rental etc. are all vital elements.
+Below we’ve detailed some of the most important documents that you will need for your tax return:

 - Wages, salaries, and compensation.
-It’s necessary that you provide all W-2, P60, P45 and any other wage reporting forms.
+Even if you’re filing U. S. taxes from abroad, it’s necessary that you provide all W-2, P60, P45 and any other wage reporting forms.
 If you are a self-employed U.S. person abroad, then you will need to give your tax specialist precise and detailed records of your earnings before deductions and total expenses, which should be grouped.

 - Interest and dividend income.
 If you deposited money into a (foreign) bank or other financial institution, and they pay you interest, then this will be classified as interest income.
 Dividend income refers to any distribution of a company’s earnings to shareholders from stocks or mutual funds you own.
 Foreign banks usually do not have reporting forms that show the amount of income that is paid to you.
-That’s why it’s essential to keep your bank statements and reports of income from your foreign bank, even if this type of income is not taxable in your tax home country.
+That’s why for the purpose of filing U. S. taxes from abroad, it’s essential to keep your bank statements and reports of income from your foreign bank, even if this type of income is not taxable in your tax home country.
 American banks, on the other hand, provide you with year-end reporting forms and you will receive the 1099 forms.

 - Securities and stocks.
-If you own investments in any country, including the U.S., then you will need to report this on your tax return the capital gains and losses during the year.
+If you own investments in any country, including the U.S., then you will need to report this on your tax return in the form of the capital gains and losses during the year.
 Your broker will send you a statement with accurate information regarding each of the transactions and you will need to make sure it has the purchase/sale price, transaction fee, and purchase/sale date.
-You may want to let your foreign broker know that this income is taxable in the U.S. Therefore, you will need all of this information.
+You may want to let your foreign broker know that this income is taxable in the U.S. Therefore, you will need all of this information when filing U. S. taxes from abroad.

 - Distributions, including pensions, annuities, profit sharing plans and IRA.
 The U.S. government will send you an SSA 1099 form if you receive Social Security payments from the US.
-If you have payments coming from a foreign social security and/or pension and do not have an end of year statement, you will have to keep track of the payments and report them as income.
+If you have payments coming from a foreign social security and/or pension and do not have an end of year statement, you will have to keep track of the payments and report them as income if you’re filing U. S. taxes from abroad.

-Deduction documents will help to reduce your taxable income.
-These include interest and taxes paid, foreign housing expenses, dependents and a few other deductions.
+Whether you’re filing U. S. taxes from abroad or the U. S., deduction documents will help to reduce your taxable income.
+These include interest and taxes paid, foreign housing expenses, dependents, and a few other deductions.

 - Interest and taxes paid.
 Under the expat tax laws, mortgage interest, property taxes paid and income taxes paid are all deductible expenses.
 You must be able to prove that these payments were paid or accrued.
-Keep track of your bank account statements, transactions made directly to the governing agency etc. You can avoid double taxation on your income taxes if you live in a country that assesses income tax on your income.
+Keep track of your bank account statements, transactions made directly to the governing agency etc. When filing U. S. taxes from abroad, you can avoid double taxation on your income taxes if you live in a country that assesses income tax on your income.

 - Foreign housing expenses.
 You may be able to deduct the cost of your housing as a U.S. expat abroad.
-Ask your tax preparer whether you qualify.
+Ask your tax preparer whether you qualify, when filing U. S. taxes from abroad.

 - Dependents.
 You must provide information, such as SSN or ITIN if it is applicable for all of your dependents.
 Your tax preparer will help you to claim the available deductions and credits if qualified.

 - Other deductions.
 Did you know that gifts to family members and charitable contributions to a qualified charity can lower your taxable income?
 Alimony and child support payments, as well as unreimbursed business expenses, are deductible expenses.
 They are subject to limitations, but can still significantly lessen your tax burden.
-Keep track of all your expenses and pass them on to your tax preparer, who will help you to lower your taxable income.
+Keep track of all your expenses and when filing your U. S. taxes from abroad, pass them on to your tax preparer, who will help you to lower your taxable income.

 Foreign Bank Accounts are a big chunk of your tax return.
 If the aggregated value of your foreign bank accounts exceeds, or is equal to $10,000, on any given day during the year, then you must report this amount to the IRS.
-Are you ready to start your tax return with 1040 Abroad?
+Are you ready to start filing your U. S taxes from abroad with 1040 Abroad?
 Let us do what we do best: taking care of your tax returns while you enjoy your U.S. expat life abroad.

 3. I want to file for an extension, how do I do it?

-If you are an American citizen or a U.S. person abroad, then you can get an extension of time to file your return.
-There are few options available for you as a U.S. expat but you need to remember that you still must pay the tax due on the regular due date, otherwise, there will be interest charged until the date the tax is paid.
+If you are an American citizen or a U.S. person abroad, then you can get an extension of time to file your U. S. taxes from abroad.
+There are a few options available for you as a U.S. expat but you need to remember that you still must pay the tax due on the regular due date, otherwise, there will be interest charged until the date the tax is paid.

 An automatic two-month extension is available by default to U.S. citizens or resident aliens who live outside of the United States (including situations when you are in military or naval service overseas).
 They have two more months to file the tax return, but the federal income tax must be paid on the regular due date of your return.
 Otherwise, the interest charge is assessed.

-The regular due date of your return for the tax year 2018 is April 17th, 2019 and a two-month extension will allow you to extend the due date to file your return to June 17th, 2019.
+The regular due date of your return for the tax year 2020 is May 17th, 2021, and an extension will allow you to extend the due date to file your return to June 15th, 2021.
 All you need to do is attach a statement to your tax return explaining that you qualify for this extension as a U.S. person abroad.
 If you are a married couple filing a joint return, then either you or your spouse can qualify for an automatic extension.
 However, if you file separately, this extension applies only to the one who qualifies for it.

-Another automatic six-month extension allows you to have more time to file your return if you can’t complete it by the regular due date.
+Another automatic six-month extension allows you to have more time to file your U. S. taxes from abroad if you can’t complete it by the regular due date.
 Again, it doesn’t apply to the time to pay your taxes.
 To get this extension, you need to file a Form 4868 and show your properly estimated tax liability based on information available to you.

 You may not be eligible to use this automatic six-month extension if: